Shifted Poisson structures on differentiable stacks

 \subsection{$\zz$-graded Lie groupoids and truncated 2-term groupoid cohomology complexes}

-$\zz$-graded Lie groupoids are Lie groupoids in the category of $\zz$-graded manifolds.
-For details, see \cite{Mehta}.
-Many standard notations and constructions of Lie groupoids have straightforward extensions to the context of $\zz$-graded Lie groupoids, including {\it groupoid cohomology, morphisms, Morita morphisms} and so on.
-In particular, for a $\zz$-graded Lie groupoid ${\mathcal G} \toto {\mathcal M}$, the $\zz$-\emph{{\superG} cohomology complex} is the $\zz$-graded complex:
+$\zz$-graded Lie groupoids are Lie groupoids in the category of $\zz$-graded manifolds \cite{Mehta, Mehta1}.
+Many standard constructions have straightforward extensions to the context of $\zz$-graded Lie groupoids including groupoid cohomology, morphisms, and Morita morphisms.
+In particular, for a $\zz$-graded Lie groupoid ${\mathcal G} \toto {\mathcal M}$, its cohomology complex is the $\zz$-graded complex: